naitzabez/kekcraft3d/README.md

 # kekcraft3d
-not finished by a long shot
+not finished by a long shot,
-some stupid game i made when coding a 3d engine in java..
+ stupid game i made when coding a 3d engine in java..

 movement: